 - During this pandemic, one thing our family has done together is….

-For the past month, we have been spending a lot of time under one roof with our family.
+For the past while, we have been spending a lot of time under one roof with our family.
 Some of us may be frequently talking and doing activities together, while others might be separated in different rooms.
 No matter how much we love our families, none of us were prepared to shelter in place with them.
 All of this is hard, and you may feel differently on different days (or from minute to minute).
 We want to acknowledge that, and to emphasize that however you are feeling is okay.
 We also believe this challenging time can be an opportunity to think and talk about the ways we connect and communicate!

 Share the Powerpoint (Slide 1) with the following questions: